COP4331-Team7/Sprint1/README.md

 [Iteration 1 requirements](Iteration1_Requirements.pdf)

 #Running the Game
-##Download a JAR file containing the packaged application
+##Download a JAR file containing the packaged Java application
 Click [here](Sprint1.jar) or use UNIX/Linux command wget to download the JAR file:

 ```javascript